 After completion, your driveway will look new and black, especially from a distance.
 Up close and at certain angles, the crack and hole patches will be visible below the sealant.
 The sealant itself will have a slightly shiny appearance.

 Anyone who can lift 50 pounds and is in reasonably good shape can finish this project in one weekend.
 A five-gallon bucket of driveway sealer will cover about 350 square feet.
 Avoid applying sealer in extremely hot or cold seasons; instead, aim for moderate temperatures between 65 and 90 F.

 By hand or with a string trimmer, remove weeds sprouting through the cracks.
 Use a screwdriver or trowel to remove rocks, dirt, and other obstructions.
 Bring down the level of any dirt or gravel in the cracks so that they do not protrude over the surface.

 Clean the Surface

+Clean oil off of driveway with the oil cleaner if you have stubborn stains.
 Apply the asphalt cleaner, then thoroughly pressure-wash the surface.
 Wait until the driveway is completely dry.
 As with other projects where a coating is applied, a good cleaning assures that the asphalt sealant will adhere better.